react-native-audio-toolkit/react-native-audio-toolkit/README.md

 License
 -------

-All Java code here licensed under MIT license, see LICENSE file.
+All Android and iOS code here licensed under MIT license, see LICENSE file.
 Some of the files are from React Native templates and are licensed accordingly.